-- 1. your governing document - your most recent bank statement, that includes transactions dated October or November 2021 - a public liability insurance certificate that will be valid on the date(s) of your activities - 4. the names and home addresses of two trustees or committee members
+- your governing document (unregistered organisations only) - 2. your most recent bank statement, that includes transactions dated no earlier than August 2022 - a public liability insurance certificate that will be valid on the date(s) of your activities - 4. the names and home addresses of two trustees or committee members